emacs-mirror/emacs/mps/manual/source/topic/error.rst

 .. c:macro:: CONFIG_VAR_COOL

+    The cool variety is intended for development and testing.

     All functions check the consistency of their data structures and may assert, including function on the :term:`critical path`.

-    All events are sent to the telemetry stream, including events on the :term:`critical path`.
+    All events are sent to the :term:`telemetry stream`, including events on the :term:`critical path`.

 .. c:macro:: CONFIG_VAR_HOT

+    The hot variety is intended for production and deployment.

     Some functions check the consistency of their data structures and may assert, namely those not on the :term:`critical path`.

-    No events are sent to the telemetry stream.
+    Some events are sent to the telemetry stream, namely those not on the :term:`critical path`.

 .. c:macro:: CONFIG_VAR_RASH

+    The rash variety is intended for mature integrations, or for developers who like living dangerously.

     No functions check the consistency of their data structures and consequently there are no assertions.